INSRapperswil/cybersecuritydays-2019-docker-lab/README.md

 docker build -t result-webapp:1.0 .     # Please note the `.` at the end – it's required
 ```

-For this service, you should also learn that not every official Docker image is nice and shiny.
-Have a look at the vulnerability scan from the latest (as of 17.09.2019) `node:current-alpine` image: https://hub.docker.com/layers/node/library/node/current-alpine/images/sha256-7a1789ae7b16137af96748012c6175c0561709f830de29922b7355509f4f9175
+Take this service as an example, that you should not use every official Docker image that looks just nice and shiny in the first moment.
+Have a deeper look at the vulnerability scan from the latest (as of 17.09.2019) `node:current-alpine` image: https://hub.docker.com/layers/node/library/node/current-alpine/images/sha256-7a1789ae7b16137af96748012c6175c0561709f830de29922b7355509f4f9175

 ![node_current_alpine](/assets/node_current_alpine.png)